dalboris/vpaint/tests/README.md

   4. It encourages good class design, and especially decoupling between classes, since it is harder to write unit tests for coupled classes.

-Though, there are indeed many cases when writing a unit test would be very time consuming and might not be worth doing, especially for Gui code.
-For each line of code you write, use your best judgement and common-sense to decide whether it is worth testing.
+However, realistically, there are cases when writing a unit test would be very time consuming and might not be worth doing (especially for Gui code).
+For each function you write, use your best judgement and common-sense to decide whether it is worth to write a test function for it.
+As a guideline, try to spend 10% of your development time on writing unit tests.

-It is a good practice to systematically write one or two lines of testing code every 30 minutes or so.
+It is a good practice to systematically write one or two lines of testing code at the end of every hour of development.
 This actually makes  programming more fun (satisfaction to see the code doing what's intended!), instead of the daunting task of writing tests for a whole new class after a week of programming.

-Note: Code in src/app/ cannot be tested because it does not generate a library that can be linked against.
+Note that code in src/app/ cannot be tested because it does not generate a library that can be linked against.
 That's why most of the code should be in src/libs/.

 # How to write a unit test?

-Writing a unit test is dead simple.
+Writing a unit test for VPaint is as simple as it gets.
 Just create a .cpp file whose name starts with 'tst_', anywhere in the tests/unit/ folder (for instance: tests/unit/MyLib/tst_Foo.cpp), with the following content:

 ```cpp